The Best Secrets to Making Garden Fresh Cut Flowers Last

 Keep your cut flowers in indirect sunlight and away from sources of heat to keep them from drying out.

-What is the Best Stage of Flower Growth to Cut Them?
+What is the Best Time of Growth to Cut Flowers?

-What stage of growth to harvest flowers at depends on a couple of things:
+The best stage of growth to harvest flowers depends on a couple of things:

 • If the flowers will be used immediately for an event, pick them open.